cesmii/SMProfiles/README.md

 SM Profiles™ have multiple uses throughout a smart manufacturing stack, but the simplest conceptual explanation is that they start their life as a Type definition.

-Specifically, CESMII has chosen a JSON serialization of an OPC UA Information Model Type definition as our starting point.
-While the SM Profile contains more parts than just the Type definition, you can start creating SM Profiles now, by using tools like Beeond's [OPC UA Information Model eXcelerator (UMX Pro)](https://beeond.net/opc-ua-information-model-excelerator-umx-pro-download/).
+Specifically, CESMII has chosen an OPC UA Information Model Type definition as our starting point.
+While the SM Profile contains more parts than just the Type definition, you can start creating SM Profiles now, by using tools like CESMII's [Profile Designer](https://profiledesigner.cesmii.net) or Beeond's [OPC UA Information Model eXcelerator (UMX Pro)](https://beeond.net/opc-ua-information-model-excelerator-umx-pro-download/).

 CESMII's first goal with SM Profiles is to see a standarization of Type definitions that can be exchanged between industry members.
 As an example, an OEM sells a piece of equipment and includes a SM Profile that describes the characteristics of the equipment and the run-time data available within it.
 This SM Profile, or Type definition, can be used to build information systems, as features for a machine learning algorithm, or to communicate energy consumption information to potential customers.

-So far, SM Profiles are 100% in-line with the capabilities of an OPC UA Information Model -- but don't fully realise CESMII's vision.
-CESMII and the OPC Foundation have formed a joint working group with a goal to make Information Models redistributable, via a Cloud Library, to allow the hydration of pre-created information models in a remote server.
+So far, SM Profiles are 100% in-line with the capabilities of an OPC UA Information Model -- but in its current state, these don't fully realise CESMII's vision.
+As a step in that direction, CESMII and the OPC Foundation have formed a joint working group with a goal to make Information Models redistributable, via a Cloud Library, to allow the hydration of pre-created information models in a remote server.

 ### Part 1